okryvyts/lifetimes-book/src/borrow_checking.md

 }
 ```

+Now we will infer new regions for the updated signature, but in a bit different context to
-And now I want to go through one more example to emphasize that borrow checker analyzes each function completely independetly:
+emphasize that borrow checker analyzes each function completely independetly:

 ```rust,noplayground
 fn uaf(options: &CrawlerOptions) {